ashenwgt/solid-principles-with-javascript-and-typescript/README.md

 # solid-principles-with-javascript-and-typescript

-Sample code snippets for my blog post on SOLID Principles with JavaScript &amp; TypeScript
+This repository includes sample code snippets created for my blog post on SOLID Principles with JavaScript & TypeScript.

+Read more:

+[//]: # (TODO Add blog URL)
+- **SOLID Principles with JavaScript & TypeScript**: []()